baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 Do feel free to use “--” between options and pathnames, when you can do it, as an additional protective measure.
 But using “--” as your primary (or only) mechanism for dash-prefixed filenames is bad idea.
 You are better off prefixing the pathnames when you get the pathname, since then you only have to do it once per pathname.
 Once you prefix the pathname it doesn’t matter if you remember “--” or not; it just works correctly.

-## 3.7 Use globbing and find appropriately (and handle empty matches)
 ## 3.7 使用通配符并适当查找（并处理空匹配项）

 There are two major ways to get sets of pathnames in the shell, glob patterns and the find command.
 Globs are primarily useful for a short list of unhidden filenames in one directory; find is useful for other situations, including recursively descending into subdirectories.